 There are more reasons people use electronic percussion sounds.
 However, in my opinion, they don’t sound as good as the real thing.

-Yamaha has really tried to bring the feeling home.
+It has really tried to bring the feeling home.

 One thing that fascinates me about this gadget is how light it feels yet, very functional.
 It weighs just 3 kg, which means you can put it on your lap, tabletop or stand.
-The DTX Multi12 (which we shall just call the DTX from now) designed to impress.
+The DTX Multi12 (which we shall just call the DTX sound from now) designed to impress.

 I don’t like the way the control panel is positioned.
 It makes it hard to avoid whacking it accidentally.
 Luckily, you can lock out the panel so that you don’t bring up any function not needed.